13 Common mistakes using PCMs in R

 - If you see the

-at the start of the line of code you’re trying to run, it suggests something didn’t get completed in the code above.
++rather than the prompt>at the start of the line of code you’re trying to run, it suggests something didn’t get completed in the code above.
 Maybe a missing parenthesis or comma or quotation mark?
 You should fix this before moving forwards. - To quickly get rid of the

-just put your cursor into the Console tab and then press Esc (escape).
++just put your cursor into the Console tab and then press Esc (escape).

 - R cannot find

-name of function
+name of function.

 - Could this be a typo?
 Check the exact spelling of the function.